Timbobeek/FutbolSurvey/README.md

 - [ ] The number form for the age question will convert to NaN when you hit backspace
 - [ ] Make it so that you can only edit/delete your own entry
 - [ ] Get clean green GitHub and LinkedIn logos (noticeable on phone)
+- [ ] Selected radio-buttons or checkboxes stay darker on phone

 ### New features?